Grubba27/compresser/README.md

 the decompresser cacthes the same words that you used and remakes the file as the original one. you dont need to change the decompresser. it uses a for loop based on the instructions sent in the file. you can see the process in this order

-original -> compresser.py -> comprimido.txt -> decompresser.py -> descomprimido.py
+original.txt -> compresser.py -> comprimido.txt -> decompresser.py -> descomprimido.py